Solway Group: Current properties and investments

 DOO Bucim in North Macedonia.
 Solway acquired the bankrupted Bucim mine in 2005 when it won the Macedonian government’s international tender.
 Since 2005, Solway Investment Group has invested over US $50 million in the Buchim mine.
 Today, Bucim is an open pit mine which produces premium flotation concentrate containing copper and gold, and a SX/EW operation producing LME-grade cathode copper.
 Buchim processes over 4.5 million tons of ore annually.
 Over 40,000 tons of copper concentrate containing gold are produced each year.
 Within the Buchim project, Solway is developing the Borov Dol mine which will extend the life of the Buchim operation to at least 2028.
 An estimated US $56 million of total capital expenditures will be dedicated to the Borov Dol project.

 Aquila nickel project, 2005, Indonesia.
 Aquila Nickel is a greenfield nickel and cobalt project focused on the construction of a large, top-tier nickel producer in Indonesia.
 The resource base consists of Maba, a world-class, large Ni-Co deposit located on Halmahera Island.
 Currently, the project is estimated to have resources of over 120 million tons of dry saprolite ore, with an average nickel grade of 1.58%, as well as over 80 million tons of dry limonite ore, with a nickel grade of 1.15% and a cobalt grade of 0.15%.
 In 2017, the group obtained all the necessary permits required to proceed to the next stage of the project, including the main mining license.

-Kurilgeo, Urup Island, Russia.
-Solway owns and operates a gold mining project on Urup Island, one of the Kuril Islands, in Russia’s Far East.
-The group obtained an exploration license for the area covering over 50.8 square kilometers in 2005.
-In March 2010, Solway obtained and registered a 25-year mining license for the KurilGeo gold project.
-Solway has invested US $49 million into the asset to date.
-KurilGeo has an annual production capacity of over 50,000 ounces of gold.
+Kurilgeo, Urup Island Russia.
+Solway owned and operated a gold mining project on Urup Island, one of the Kuril Islands, in Russia’s Far East.
+In June 2022, Solway sold project to Armenian company Far East Gold after they reported that "despite the limited investment and operating activities in Russia, it is exiting all its projects in Russia’ in response to Russian special operation in Ukraine.

 Investment in Coro Mining Corp in May 2011 San Jorge Copper project in Mendoza Province.
 Argentina.
 Today the Group acquired a 100% ownership of the project.

+In 2021, investments into the copper development project in US: Nevada Copper Corp.'s (TSE:NCU) and Talon Metals Corp in Minnesota through Pallinghurst Resources Ltd.